muratk5n/thirdwave/en/index.md

 ---

-TDB: "Trump’s New York roots—as well as Republican Lee Zeldin’s surprisingly close defeat in the state’s 2022 gubernatorial race—actually have him musing about the possibility that he could win his home state.
+TDB: "[02/24] Trump’s New York roots—as well as Republican Lee Zeldin’s surprisingly close defeat in the state’s 2022 gubernatorial race—actually have him musing about the possibility that he could win his home state.
 He continues to talk about doing a rally in Madison Square Garden.
 If he adds Stefanik to the ticket, at the very least